Lightroom to Instagram export settings

 That's right — you can have a preset handles your export settings!
 Click on the button to get the free Lightroom export presets that I made for ya.

 Typically when you think of a preset, you probably think of a photo editing preset.
 It might adjust your exposure, contrast, whites, shadows and every last bit of color to make sure your image is edited to perfect!
-Ahem, ahem, thank you Light & Airy Preset Suite!
+Ahem, ahem, thank you Brittley Preset Suite!

 But you can also create presets for your export settings so that you're not constantly having to enter them manually.